return42/sphkerneldoc/linux_src_doc/drivers/spi/spi_c.rst

 This call may be used with devices that are registered after arch init time.
-It returns a refcounted pointer to the relevant spi_master (which the caller must release), or NULL if there is no such master registered.
+It returns a refcounted pointer to the relevant spi_controller (which the caller must release), or NULL if there is no such master registered.

 .. _`spi_busnum_to_master.return`: